Skip to Content

 Receiver

-Write data, then request next block with CHAT_FILE_BLOCK_REQUEST.
-Track total length from CHAT_FILE_START to determine final block.
+Write the data, then request the next block using CHAT_FILE_BLOCK_REQUEST.

 CHAT_FILE_END (24)